-Note A changed USERVERSION, as in the previous example, is lost if the MISC configurator information is saved to the group CONFIG.SYS.
+NOTEA changed USERVERSION, as in the previous example, is lost if the MISC configurator information is saved to the group CONFIG.SYS.
 The ID information is retained if it is saved to any group other than CONFIG.SYS.
 To change user version, generate a system load tape (SLT) and update with it.

+Clearing MISC Configuration Changes

+If you desire to clear all MISC configuration changes made, enter the ${\tt CLEAR}$ command at the MISC configurator prompt.

+misc>CLEAR

-Clearing MISC Configuration Changes If you desire to clear all MISC configuration changes made, enter the CLEAR command at the MISC configurator prompt. misc>CLEAR Once a SYSGEN> KEEP is done, the changes become permanent and CLEAR does not remove them.
-Holding and Saving Configuration Changes Using the MISC configurator commands described in the previous sections changes the configuration specified in the SYSGEN command line or global BASEGROUP command.
+Once a Sysgen> $\tt KEEP$ is done, the changes become permanent and $\tt CLEAR$ does not remove them.

+Holding and Saving Configuration Changes

+Using the MISC configurator commands described in the previous sections changes the configuration specified in the SYSGEN command line or global BASEGROUP command.
 These changes are temporary and are lost if not properly saved.

 Saving configuration changes is a two-step procedure.
 After you alter a configuration, you must first hold the changes before exiting the configurator.
 Second, use the global module KEEP command to save the changes.

+To hold changes, enter the HOLD command at the MISC configurator prompt:

+misc>HOLD

-To hold changes, enter the $\tt HOLD$ command at the MISC configurator prompt: misc>HOLD You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.
-To save the changes, first hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: sysgen>KEEP newgroupname For additional information on using the KEEP command, refer to Chapter 4.
+You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.

+To save the changes, first hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command:

+sysgen>KEEP newgroupname

+For additional information on using the $\tt KEEP$ command, refer to Chapter 4 , "Using the System Generator (SYSGEN)."

-Entering an MPE Command from the MISC Configurator Use the colon (:) to introduce an MPE command while in the MISC configurator.
+Entering an MPE Command from the MISC Configurator

+Use the colon (:) to introduce an MPE command while in the MISC configurator.
 To issue an MPE command, enter the command along with the colon.
+For example:

+misc>:SHOWTIME

+THU, APR 20, 1989, 2:55PM

+misc>

-For example: misc>:SHOWTIME THU, APR 20, 1989, 2:55PM misc> Exiting the MISC Configurator Use the EXIT command to terminate the MISC configurator and return to the SYSGEN Global module.
-EXIT may be abbreviated EX or E. To end working in the MISC configurator, enter EXIT at the MISC configurator prompt: misc>EXIT sysgen>
+Exiting the MISC Configurator

+Use the EXIT command to terminate the MISC configurator and return to the SYSGEN Global module.
+EXIT may be abbreviated EX or E. To end working in the MISC configurator, enter EXIT at the MISC configurator prompt:

+misc>EXIT

-Modifying System File Configurations
+8 Modifying System File Configurations